 NCERT Solutions for Class 6 English Unit 5 Poem – Where Do All The Teachers Go?
 Can be downloaded for free at BYJU’S. These solutions will help students to understand the concepts and attempt the English exam with full vigour.
-The NCERT Solutions of Class 6 English have been curated by our panel of expert teachers to provide the best in-class solutions for Class 6 students.
+The NCERT Solutions of Class 6 English have been curated by our panel of expert teachers to provide the best-in-class solutions for Class 6 students.

 The poem, “Where Do All The Teachers Go?” mentions how for every child, his/her teacher is special.
 It is difficult for a small child to comprehend and accept that his/her teacher is an ordinary person like others.
+Students can refer to NCERT Solutions to learn other insights about the poem.

 You can download these NCERT Solutions for Class 6 English in PDF format through the links provided.